amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 where possible,
 we aim to have at least one helper for every eight learners.

-We find workshops go a lot better if people come in groups, e.g.,
-4-5 people from one lab,
+We find workshops go a lot better if people come in groups (e.g., 4-5 people from one lab) or have other pre-existing ties
-half a dozen from another department or institute, etc.
+(e.g., the same disciplinary background).
 They are less inhibited about asking questions, and can support each other
 (morally and technically)